whilealive/Scripts/README.md

 emailsession
 ------------
-- consists of three bash scripts to start a mutt/mbsync session with gpg key security in a tmux window
+- consists of some bash scripts to start a mutt/mbsync session with gpg key security in a dvtm window

 pcsync
 ------